Mr-Who-42/accounting-service-jba/README.md

 # ACCOUNTING-SERVICE

-API for support to sending payrolls to the employe's account on the corporate website
+API for support to sending payrolls to the employee's account on the corporate website